Russ Tamblyn

 Russell Irving Tamblyn (born December 30, 1934), also known as Rusty Tamblyn, is an American film and television actor and dancer.

 Born and raised in Los Angeles, Tamblyn trained as a gymnast in his youth.
 He began his career as a child actor for Metro-Goldwyn-Mayer.
 Tamblyn appeared in the musical Seven Brides for Seven Brothers (1954).
 He subsequently portrayed Norman Page in the drama Peyton Place (1957), for which he earned an Academy Award nomination for Best Supporting Actor.
 In West Side Story (1961), he portrayed Riff, the leader of the Jets gang.

 In the 1970s, Tamblyn appeared in several exploitation films.
 He worked as a choreographer in the 1980s.
-In 1990, he starred as Dr. Lawrence Jacoby in David Lynch's television drama Twin Peaks.
-He reprised the role in the show's 2017 revival.
+In 1990, he starred as Dr. Lawrence Jacoby in David Lynch's television drama Twin Peaks and reprised the role in the show's 2017 revival.

 Early life

 Tamblyn was born on December 30, 1934, in Los Angeles, California, to actors Sally Aileen (Triplett) and Edward Francis "Eddie" Tamblyn.
 His younger brother, Larry Tamblyn, was the organist for the 1960s band the Standells.

 Tamblyn was a hyperactive child with a penchant for gymnastics and performing.
 He took the stage during intermissions at the local movie theater and gave tumbling performances.
 When he was 13, Tamblyn lived in North Hollywood and studied dramatics under Grace Bowman and dancing at the North Hollywood Academy, owned and operated by his parents.